knowitall/nlptools/README.md

 ## Usage

 Each component is usable through a java interface as well as on the command line.
-For example:
+Here are some examples:

-  `echo 'You are a fool to believe that!' | sbt 'project nlptools-parse-stanford' 'run-main edu.knowitall.tool.parse.StanfordParser`
+  `echo 'The quick brown fox jumps over the lazy dog.' | sbt 'project nlptools-parse-stanford' 'run-main edu.knowitall.tool.parse.StanfordParserMain'`
+  `echo 'The quick brown fox jumps over the lazy dog.' | sbt 'project nlptools-chunk-opennlp' 'run-main edu.knowitall.tool.chunk.OpenNlpChunkerMain'`

-You can also spin each tool up as a server.
+You can also spin each tool up as a server, but you will need to provide the `provided` dependencies.

-  `sbt 'project nlptools-parse-stanford' 'run-main edu.knowitall.tool.parse.StanfordParser --server'`
+  `sbt 'project nlptools-parse-stanford' 'run-main edu.knowitall.tool.parse.StanfordParserMain --server'`

 ## Components